 Free days in Minnesota and Michigan state parks

-On June 9, everyone is invited to join naturalists for a day of fun.
+On the second weekend of June, everyone is invited to join naturalists for a day of fun.

-The second weekend in June is a good time to try something new in Minnesota.
+The second weekend in June is a good time to try something new in Minnesota and Michigan.

 On June 8 in 2019, admission to all Minnesota state parks is free to celebrate National Get Outdoors Day.